Dr Damien Tully

 I joined the London School in November 2018 as an Assistant Professor in Epidemiology, Biostatistics and Bioinformatics.
 I earned a B.Sc (Hons) in Biology from the National University of Ireland, Maynooth and completed my Ph.D. at the Smurfit Institute of Genetics at Trinity College Dublin focusing on the evolutionary genetics of RNA viruses.
 After completing a postdoctoral fellowship at the Nebraska Center for Virology, University of Nebraska Lincoln where I led studies researching the evolution of HIV-1 infection in mother/infants pairs from Zambia.
 I joined the Ragon Institute of Massachusetts General Hospital (MGH), MIT and Harvard as a research fellow in 2011 where my research centered on elucidating the viral-host interactions responsible for HIV-1 and HCV transmission and evolution.
 As a senior research scientist at Massachusetts General Hospital and the Ragon Institute my research focused on the application of innovative sequencing technology and algorithms to understand viral transmission and pathogen evolution.

-I supervise MSc student summer projects in molecular epidemiology.
-Please get in touch in you are interested in doing a PhD in the areas of molecular epidemiology, genomics and phylogenetics.
+I supervise MSc student summer projects in infectious disease research, phylogenetics, viral evolution and molecular epidemiology.
+I welcome enquiries from people who would be interested in joining my group either as a postdoc or PhD student in the broad areas of molecular epidemiology, genomics, evolution and phylogenetics.

-Building on my prior experiences I am interested in the evolution and epidemiology of viral infections, and interactions with their hosts.
-Specifically, I am integrating both molecular and computational biology approaches to understand the evolutionary dynamics that shape viral diversity on a broad population scale to defining the evolutionary pathways of adaptation and transmission at the within-host level.
+I am interested in the evolution and epidemiology of infectious diseases especially viral infections, and how they interact with their hosts.
+Specifically, I am investigating both molecular and computational biology approaches to understand the evolutionary dynamics that shape viral diversity on a broad population scale to defining the evolutionary pathways of adaptation and transmission at the within-host level.

-My research is currently focused on the molecular epidemiology, evolution and emergence of a wide range of human pathogenic viruses:
+My research is currently focused on the molecular epidemiology, evolution and emergence of a wide range of human pathogenic viruses including HIV, HCV and SARS-CoV-2.
+Specific research projects are listed below:

 This project focuses on addressing the public health emergency declared in the USA on the opioid epidemic particularly on the rising incidence of new HIV and HCV infections.
 In conjunction with the Ragon Institute of MGH, MIT and Harvard with funding from the National Institute on Drug Abuse (NIDA) and in partnership with several other federal agencies we are building an HCV next-generation sequencing center for capacity for implementation of the CDC's Global Hepatitis Outbreak and Surveillance Technology (“GHOST”).
 This technology will identify transmission links and support outbreak investigations and molecular surveillance among people who inject drugs.